EchoAppsTeam/js-sdk/docs/guides/terminology/README.md

 ## Overview

-This guide contains the definition of the terms widely used across different JS SDK areas, various development tips and description of the SDK concepts.
+This guide contains the definition of the terms used throughout the JS SDK docs, various development tips and a description of core SDK concepts.

 ## Terms